schafeld/certificates/README.md

 This list will be added to.
 Some older courses and personal interest topics were omitted.

--A comprensive view of [Oliver Schafeld's courses taken via Coursera is online](https://www.coursera.org/user/0987b29bee53c06e7273d9903c498f33).- Coursera discontinued profile pages.
+~~A comprensive view of [Oliver Schafeld's courses taken via Coursera is online](https://www.coursera.org/user/0987b29bee53c06e7273d9903c498f33).~~ Coursera discontinued profile pages.
 You'll find portfolio projects aplenty in this repository.

 Some (mostly older) [Google Developer badges](https://developers.google.com/profile/u/schafeld).